 Physical activity during menopause

 More women turned to physical activity than any other treatment for menopause symptoms in the PeopleTweaker survey.
+Exercise offers a number of benefits.
 Women who are physically active before and during midlife and those who increase their activity level during menopause have a lower chance of gaining weight.

 The amount of time in physical activity necessary to lose weight can vary, especially depending on your eating habits.
 It’s recommended that you get a baseline 150 to 175 minutes of physical activity every week to lose weight.